LEAK

 LEAK is the brand name for high-fidelity audio equipment made by H. J. Leak & Co.
 Ltd, of London, England.
 The company was founded in 1934 by Harold Joseph Leak and was sold to the Rank Organisation in January 1969.
-During the 1950s and 1960s, the company produced high-quality amplifiers, radio tuners, loudspeakers (the LEAK Sandwich), pickups, arms and a turntable.
+During the 1950s and 1960s, the company produced high-quality amplifiers, radio tuners, loudspeakers (the LEAK Sandwich), pickups, tonearms and a turntable.
 The sale of the business to Rank saw an expanded range of models, and considerable further development of loudspeakers, but Rank was not able to position the brand to counter competition from Japanese electronics manufacturers, so by the late 1970s, electronics and speaker production ceased under the LEAK name.

 Early days

 The company initially focussed on provision of amplifiers for public address systems and theatres, with only a few staff.
 Typical designs used were similar to those found in the Partridge Public Address Manuals of the time, which used Osram's DA30 power triodes in push-pull for 45 watts output.

 During the latter part of the Second World War, the company started developing amplifiers that made extensive use of negative feedback to achieve very high performance.
 This approach had been patented by Harold Black of Bell Telephone Laboratories in 1934, and already used before that by Alan Blumlein of EMI, but it was slow to emerge as popular method for controlling amplifier performance.